devsaurin/angular-foundation-6/README.md

 # Angular Components for [Foundation](http://foundation.zurb.com/)
 ***

+The Official repository for this project is by circlingthesun her: [https://github.com/circlingthesun/angular-foundation-6](https://github.com/circlingthesun/angular-foundation-6)

 This project is a port of the AngularUI team's excellent [angular-bootstrap](https://github.com/angular-ui/bootstrap) project for use in the [Foundation](http://foundation.zurb.com/) framework.

 [![Build Status](https://travis-ci.org/circlingthesun/angular-foundation-6.svg)](https://travis-ci.org/circlingthesun/angular-foundation-6)